paulhurgh/ProgramsInformationPeople/_sources/Sequences/ExtraExercises.rst

 3. Assign the value of the last element of ``lst`` to the variable the variable ``output``.
 Do this so that it doesn't matter the length of lst.

 .. activecode:: ee_ch9_03
+   :spacedrepetition: True

+   Assign the value of the last element of ``lst`` to the variable the variable ``output``.
+Do this so that it doesn't matter the length of lst.

    lst = ["hi", "morning", "dog", "506", "caterpillar", "balloons", 106, "yo-yo", "python", "moon", "water", "sleepy", "daffy", 45, "donald", "whiteboard", "glasses", "markers", "couches", "butterfly", "100", "magazine", "door", "picture", "window", ["Olympics", "handle"], "chair", "pages", "readings", "burger", "juggle", "craft", ["store", "poster", "board"], "laptop", "computer", "plates", "hotdog", "salad", "backpack", "zipper", "ring", "watch", "finger", "bags", "boxes", "pods", "peas", "apples", "horse", "guinea pig", "bowl", "EECS"]
    =====

    from unittest.gui import TestCaseGui